wallstersson/ukth-appinn-containerapps-orderapi/solution2.md

 public async Task<bool> SendMessage(string message) => await SendMessageToQueue($"{Guid.NewGuid()}--{message}");
 ...
 ```
 After we talked to the developer, we discovered that this has already been fixed and it has been pushed as an *v2* version of the *httpapi*.

+> **Note**<br>
+> You don't need to do the code change - it has already been done by a developer.

 But maybe we should be cautious and make sure this new change is working as expected and therefore perform a controlled rollout of the new version so only a subset of the incoming requests hit the new version.

 That will be done as part of [Challenge 3](challenge3.md)